How to Get Eyebrows into Shape and Remove Ear and Nose Hair: A Guide for Men

 You may, however, try pore cleansing strips like those by Bioré.
 These are designed to remove blackheads from the nose area, and often remove hair too.

 As long as you work slowly to avoid damage, plucking is probably the safest and most foolproof method of removal.
 This is best done directly after a warm shower or bath when the pores are open.
-Using tweezers, extract the hairs in the direction of growth.
+Using tweezers, extract the hairs working in the direction of growth.

 Bleaching is another option if you're fair skinned.
 It obviously can't remove the hairs, but it can make them invisible.